Joint hypermobility or double-jointedness is said to be present when a joint that can be stretched beyond what is called normal range is normal.

 Beighton scoring is based on testing the simple movements.

-If thumb can be made to touch the flexor aspect of the forearm – Score 1
+- Passive Dorsiflexion of Thumb: If the thumb cannot be made to touch the flexor aspect of the forearm – Score 0.
+If the thumb can be made to touch the flexor aspect of the forearm – Score 1

-If elbow cannot be bent backwards is less than 10 degrees [has less than 10 degrees of extension – Score 0
+If the elbow cannot be bent backward is less than 10 degrees [has less than 10 degrees of extension – Score 0

-The concept of the elbow, when applied to the knee, would provide scores of the knee In a normal individual, the knee can not be straightened beyond 0 degrees.
-Further extension is known as hyperextension
+If the elbow can be bent backward more than 10 degrees [has more than 10 degrees of extension] – Score 1 - Hyperextension of Knee: The concept of the elbow, when applied to the knee, would provide scores of the knee In a normal individual, the knee can not be straightened beyond 0 degrees.
+Further extension is known as hyperextension.

 Hyperextension of right knee beyond 10 degrees not present – Score 0

-Individual is able to rest the palms and hands on the floor with forward flexion [bending] of trunak with knees full extended – Score 1
+The individual can rest the palms and hands on the floor with forward flexion [bending] of the trunk with knees fully extended – Score 1

 The score is calculated by adding the scores of